Health Information

 All children who enter and attend schools in Michigan are required by state law to have a certificate of immunization on file showing completion of the minimum requirements of immunization, or a signed waiver.
 TCAPS requires this information for all preschool, kindergarten, seventh grade students and any new students transferring to the district.

 Waivers for medical reasons must be obtained from a physician or health care provider.
-Waivers for non-medical reasons must be obtained from the Health Department.
-The immunization record, from a health care provider, or a signed waiver must be on file at the school office prior to the first day of school.
+Waivers for non-medical reasons must be obtained from a Michigan Health Department.
+The immunization record, from a health care provider, or a signed waiver must be on file prior to the first day of school.

 Students who enroll in a public school who do not have up-to-date immunizations or an authorized waiver will not be allowed to attend school until the appropriate paperwork is on file in the school office.
-Contact Liisa Szarapski (231.933.8389) or Erin Johnson (231.933.7314) with the TCAPS’ Nursing Department for more information.
+Contact your school's main office for assistance.

 Requirements for ages 3 years - 4 years